-Hello there!
-I’m a 27 year old city girl living in the country – I am the wife of a farm hand and mum of a gorgeous boy.
-We live on a rural property in southern-central Queensland, and I’m currently a half-time stay-at-home mum, and a half-time hairdresser in our small town.
+Hello!
+My name is Julie, and I am the wife of a farm hand and mum of a gorgeous boy.
+We live on a rural property in southern-central Queensland, and I’m currently a home-schooling mum while also working part-time at the local library.
+We have three delightful pets- Josh’s dog Tish, my budgie Ricky, and our rambunctious cockatiel Harvey.

-I started this blog to share my story, to let others know they are never alone, and to hopefully encourage and inspire others.
+I started this blog nearly 10 years ago to share my story; my goal was to let others know they are never alone, and to hopefully encourage and inspire others.
 When I began this blog, I innocently wrote ‘I’ve had my fair share of ups and downs through life, and yet I feel as though life is only just beginning’.
 I could not have been more right, although that ‘fair share’ really was just the beginning.

-I am very excited to write more stories, both fiction and non-fiction, and I look forward to you being on that journey with me.
+I am also very excited to write more stories, both fiction and non-fiction, including my works in progress of a second edition of Kiya’s Journal, along with its companion book, of which the title will be revealed in due course.
+I look forward to you being on that journey with me.

 Thank you for joining me here as we simply do life together.